particle-iot/docs/src/content/webhooks.md

     }
 ```

-<<<TODO: what's the shorthand for this bit again? ".661Z", ISO what?  >>>
+This is same data you'd see if you subscribed to your event stream http://docs.spark.io/api/#reading-data-from-a-core-events

-published_at is in the form YYYY-MM-DDTHH:mm:ss.661Z
+published_at is an ISO8601 date, which tends to be in the form YYYY-MM-DDTHH:mm:ssZ

 Templates